amreshkumar/Swin/README.md

     }

 3.2 When using block notation to register dependency (1.2) - there is no additional requirement

+## 4. How to replace & restore dependencies?
+Swin allows you to create replacement tokens, to temporarily replace a predefined dependency.
+This is particularly useful when writing tests.
+In the example below both DemoClass and Democlass2 implements the DemoClassProtocol

+    Swin.register(type: DemoClassProtocol.self, using: DemoClass.self)

+    let replaceToken = Swin.replace { dependencies in
+        dependencies.add(type: DemoClassProtocol.self) {
+        return DemoClass2()
+      }
+    }

+    let instance1 = Swin.create(type: DemoClassProtocol.self)
+    // instance1 object is of Type DemoClass2

+    // call restore() method to undo the replacement replaceToken.restore()
+    let instance2 = Swin.create(type: DemoClassProtocol.self)
+    // instance2 object is of Type DemoClass

 ## Future work
 1. Add args support for block style register method